priyalgattani/kilowatt-compass/README.md

 # KiloWatt Compass 🚗⚡

 KiloWatt Compass is a web application designed to help electric vehicle (EV) users locate charging stations and plan their routes efficiently.
 The application provides real-time mapping, charging station locations, and turn-by-turn navigation features.
+(The project is still under development.)

 ## Features 🌟